With a week to go until the 7th running of the Quad Rock 50 & 25 Mile Trail Races, here are some final thoughts and instructions:

-Weather: The current forecast is looking pretty good, with mid-week moisture giving way to clearer skies for the weekend.
-Race day looks like it could be on the hot side, so come prepared for that, but as we’ve learned from previous years, anything can happen.
+Weather: The current forecast is looking pretty good, but as we’ve learned from previous years, anything can happen.
 It’s spring time in the Rockies.
+Be prepared for heat, cold, sun, or rain.
 Should there be any weather-related last minute changes, details will be emailed to participants, published on our blog, and posted on Facebook.

 Course Conditions: The trails are currently in great shape, the park is green and the creeks are flowing.
-We have a slight re-route this year due to an eagle-nesting closure on the Spring Creek trail.
-The reroute around the closure on the Herrington & Stout trails will add a mile to the section between the Towers and Horsetooth aid stations.
+We will be following the same 2017 re-route this year due to an eagle-nesting closure on the Spring Creek trail.
+The re-route around the closure on the Herrington & Stout trails will add a mile to the section between the Towers and Horsetooth aid stations.
 To compensate, we are taking a mile out of the course in the opening section of the race from the start to Towers.
 Mileage will be almost exactly the same and there will be a net loss of 200 of vertical gain per lap.
-Time-wise the course may be a touch quicker, but the re-route adds a mile of technical singletrack and removes a mile of dirt road so it’s pretty much a wash.
+Time-wise the course may be a touch quicker than the original route, but the re-route adds a mile of technical singletrack and removes a mile of dirt road so it’s pretty much a wash.

 Pre-race packet pick up will be held at Altitude Running on Friday from 4:00 to 7:00 p.m. at 150 East Harmony Road just north and east of the Harmony/College intersection on the south side of town.
-Race partner Salomon Running will be offering a gift with the purchase of any pair of Salomon shoes at packet pickup.
-There is also an Altitude Running coupon on the back of your race bib that is good for 15% off any Salomon or Drymax Socks products bought at the store.
+Race partner Salomon Running will be on site demo’ing their latest offerings, including the new S/LAB Ultra.
+Altitude Running will be offering 15% off any Salomon or Drymax Socks products bought at the store.
+There will also be a coupon on the back of your race bib that is good for 15% off Drymax and Salomon products bought at the store after the race.

-We are chip timing the race this year so bibs will be handed out at Friday packet pickup.
-If you can, we ask that you come by Friday to pick up your bib and race gear to help smooth race day check in.
-Those of you that can’t pick up your bib and packet Friday afternoon can do so in the morning from 4:00 – 5:15 for 50 milers and from 6:00 – 7:45 for 25 milers.
+Bibs will not be handed out at Friday packet pickup.
+If you can, we ask that you come by Friday to pick up your race shirt, schwag, and any pre-ordered merchandise to help smooth race day check in.
+Those of you that can’t pick up your bib and packet Friday afternoon can do so in the morning from 4:00 – 5:00 for 50 milers and from 6:00 – 7:30 for 25 milers.

 If you wish to switch from the 50 mile race to the official 25 mile race start at 8am, please notify us by the end of packet pickup on Friday.